Opsio - Cloud and AI Solutions

 Common FinOps Mistakes

-Ignoring data transfer costs.
-Cross-AZ and cross-region data transfer on AWS is a notoriously opaque cost driver.
-A service architecture with chattier-than-expected inter-service communication can generate data transfer bills that dwarf the compute cost.
+• Ignoring data transfer.
+Cross-AZ and cross-region transfer is opaque and can dwarf compute cost.
 Map data flows before optimizing compute.

 Getting Started: A 90-Day FinOps Roadmap

-This 90-day plan reliably surfaces meaningful savings while building the cultural foundation for sustained FinOps practice.
-Opsio runs a structured version of this as part of every Cloud FinOps engagement.
+This 90-day plan reliably surfaces meaningful savings while building the cultural foundation for sustained practice.
+Opsio runs a structured version as part of every Cloud FinOps engagement.

 Frequently Asked Questions